WisconsinRobotics/WRover_Software_23-24/src/wr_logic_ai/nodes/StateMachineREADME.md

 ![Navigation State Machine Diagram](NavigationStateMachine.png)

-## Dependencies

-This code has several dependencies that are required to run successfully.
-These dependencies include:
-- `statemachine`: The `statemachine` library is used to create and manage the state machine.
-- `wr_logic_ai.coordinate_manager`: This module handles the retrieval of target waypoint GPS coordinates.
-- ROS (Robot Operating System): This code is integrated with ROS for communication and control of various robot functions.
-- Other ROS packages and services: This code interacts with other ROS nodes, services, and action servers to execute navigation tasks and receive feedback.

-## Code Structure

-The code is structured into several sections, including state and event definitions, functions to handle state transitions, and ROS setup.
-Here's a breakdown of the code's structure:

 ## State and Event Descriptions

 The state machine defines the following states and events:

 ### States
 1. `stInit`: The initial state where the robot sets up and initializes necessary components.
-2. `stLongRange`: Represents the state where the robot is running in long-range navigation mode.
+2. `stLongRange`: Represents the state where the robot is running in long-range navigation mode using provided GPS coordinates
-3. `stLongRangeRecovery`: State for recovery from an error in the long-range navigation mode.
+3. `stLongRangeRecovery`: State for recovery from an error using the long-range navigation mode.
+When an error occurs, this state would drive the robot to the previous long-range navigation waypoint, and the rover would reattempt the long-range navigation.
 4. `stShortRange`: Represents the state where the robot is running in short-range navigation mode.
 5. `stWaypointSuccess`: The state indicating that the robot has successfully completed a task at a waypoint.
 6. `stComplete`: The state indicating that all autonomous navigation tasks are complete.